segmentio/segment-docs/src/connections/destinations/catalog/comscore/index.md

 When you toggle on comScore in Segment, this is what happens:

-+ Our CDN is updated within 45 minutes.
-Then our snippet will start asynchronously loading comScore's beacon.js onto your page. **This means you should remove comScore's snippet from your page.**
++ The Segment CDN updates in about 45 minutes, and starts asynchronously loading comScore's beacon.js onto your page. **This means you should remove comScore's snippet from your page.**
 + comScore will automatically start recording data.

 ## Mobile